 So what can we do to get as much as possible out of our working days without eating into our even more precious non-work time?
 I don’t claim to be The World’s No1 Expert but I do have a pretty heavy workload and have picked up a few tips along the way.
 Whether you’re a busy freelancer or busy contractor (or business owner or employee) I hope at least some of these are of help to you, either as new ideas or simply timely reminders.

-Email – try to reply to and send emails in batches, perhaps at two or three points during the day.
+Try to reply to and send emails in batches, perhaps at two or three points during the day.
 We can’t control when emails come in but we can control when they go out!
-Reading and/or responding to emails as they come in is a major time killer
+Reading and/or responding to emails as they come in is a major time killer.

-Social Media – is great fun!
-But we can get lost on Linkedin, twitter and facebook for hours if we’re not careful.
+Is great fun!
+But we can get lost on Linkedin, Twitter and Facebook for hours if we’re not careful.
 If you get too many updates to your phone or inbox, it’s very, very easy to get distracted.
 Like email, social media time should be in two or three blocks during the day (ideally sometime between 8.30-9am and 5-6pm when the likes of Linkedin is at its most active).
-Social media doesn’t need to be time-consuming – 10 minutes each day can be hugely effective
+Social media doesn’t need to be time-consuming – 10 minutes each day can be hugely effective.

-Delegation – before you scream ‘But I work on my own!’, delegation isn’t just delegating to staff.
+Before you scream ‘But I work on my own!’, delegation isn’t just delegating to staff.
 It also includes outsourcing.
-If you’re spending 10 hours a month on something a supplier could take four hours to complete more effectively (such as your Accounts, of course!), it’s time to give them a call
+If you’re spending 10 hours a month on something a supplier could take four hours to complete more effectively (such as your Accounts, of course!), it’s time to give them a call.

-Post-meeting/following-up – try to be realistic about allocating time to follow-up after a meeting or event.
+Try to be realistic about allocating time to follow-up after a meeting or event.
 Email is great for this as is social media.
 Ten years ago no-one connected on Linkedin after meeting for the first time.
-Now it’s commonplace and you have a method of quickly communicating with each other
+Now it’s commonplace and you have a method of quickly communicating with each other.

-Homeworking – can you work from home some of the time (perhaps you already do?)?
+Can you work from home some of the time (perhaps you already do?)?
 Working from home takes out any commuting time and means that you can work longer hours to have a shorter overall day.
-It also means you don’t get dragged into other workplace conversations or meetings that you don’t really need to be involved in
+It also means you don’t get dragged into other workplace conversations or meetings that you don’t really need to be involved in.